-Playing the perfect song to wrap up your wedding reception can really put an exclamation point on the end of a terrific night.
+After planning the date, finding the venue and arranging all of the other details needed for a great wedding, you may have thought about the last song you would like to have played at your reception.
+In my experience it can really put an exclamation point on the end of a terrific night.
 However, deciding the last song of the night before your wedding day has even arrived can be like calling the last play of a football game before it is has even started.
 You don’t know what is going to be happening at the end and who will be there.
 It might be good to have a couple of options.

-They’ll Leave Wanting More.
-If you have a crowd that is just rocking at the end of the night, there is no sense in putting ice in the boiling water.
+If you have a crowd that is just tearing it up at the end of the night, there is no sense in putting ice in the boiling water.
 It is best to just let it flow and end on a very high note.
-It could be your favorite club song that everybody knows or any other high-energy hit.
+It could be your favorite club song that everybody knows.

-Let it Happen Naturally.
-The very best thing to do when considering a last song is to let your DJ decide (IF you have a great DJ).
-An experienced disc jockey will have something good in his back pocket to finish the night.
+If you cannot think of anything to have played at the end, the disc jockey usually has something good in his back pocket to finish the night.
 That is what he gets paid for.
-Experienced DJs have played hundreds of weddings and will know how to finish strong.
+Experienced disc jockeys have played hundreds of weddings and know how to finish it right due to their years in the business.
 Many times there is a great song that a guest had requested that just did not fit in earlier and yet makes the perfect last song.

-It’s suggested that if you want to pick a final song, have a couple of options.
+So my suggestion is that if you want to pick a final song, have a couple of options.
+But if you don’t pick a final song the disc jockey will have you covered.
 You never know, the perfect song could pop into your head at the end of the night and you can request it then.
 The mood at the end of the night should dictate what the last song is going to be.